-The Youth Grant Initiative teaches curious and passionate seventh and eighth graders about community leadership through hands on philanthropy and grant making.
-Program participants create positive change within the community by diving into the world of nonprofit giving and make a difference by awarding community grants.
+The Youth Grant Initiative teaches curious and passionate individuals about community leadership through hands on philanthropy and grant making.
+As a member of the YGI cohort, you will create positive change within the community by diving into the world of nonprofit giving and make a difference by awarding community grants.

-The team, made up of 10 – 12 middle school students, awards $5,000 to nonprofit organizations that qualify and apply for the Multnomah Athletic Foundation Community Grant Program.
+The team, made up of 10 – 12 individuals, awards $5,000 to nonprofit organizations that qualify and apply for the Multnomah Athletic Foundation Community Grant Program.

 “Thank you for allowing us to grant $5,000 to local nonprofit organizations.”

 “I am excited about what AC Portland and the Boys and Girls Club will do with the money.
 I am very thankful to the board for accepting our recommendation.
 I appreciate the opportunity to participate in this program.
 I learned about a lot of good nonprofits who are trying to do something good in our community.
 Thank you.”– Taylor, 2019 YGI cohort

 - The online application has four questions and requires an online recommendation submitted from an adult in your life.

 - We encourage you to use creativity in your application responses.

 - Deadline to apply is May 26, 2023, by 11:59 p.m.

 - In-person interviews for each applicant will be held on June 5 and 6.

 - An announcement of the 2023 cohort will be made via email on June 7.